baublet/simple-state-js/README.md

 SimpleStore.js

 SimpleStore.js is a dead simple state manager for JavaScript and Node.
 It's intended to be isomorphic, discreet, and there for you in a pinch when more robust state managers like Redux are too much for the project.

+The best part?
+It's only 3.9kb (< 2kb gzipped).
+So you can safely include it in almost any context without exploding page sizes.

 # API